Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/adjusting-content-for-network-speed.md

     navigator.connection.addEventListener('change', onConnectionChange);
 }
 ```

-You can check current browser support on [Can I Use… netinfo](https://caniuse.com/netinfo).
+You can check current browser support on [Can I Use netinfo](https://caniuse.com/netinfo).
 Partial support is currently listed for Chrome and Edge, but the items used in the above function *are* supported (and the code itself works through a list to find a supported property).